One Search and Classic Catalog

 A collection guide is an inventory of a specific collection of materials.
 It describes the different parts of the collection and their relationships to one another, as well as provides background information.
 Collection guides also provide a detailed list of a collection’s contents.
 The collection guide enables you to see exactly what items we have and request them by box number and folder title.

 Our manuscript collection contains over 1800 collections of historical documentation including correspondence, diaries, business records, organizational records, church records, maps, genealogy notes, photographs, and oral history memoirs.
 Guides to all collections are available.
-Guides to records in the University Archives are also available.

 If you’re looking for rare books, you can limit your search by using the Library Catalog.